 The Romanian Ambassador to the UK has highlighted the benefits of studying in London during a visit to London Metropolitan University.

-Speaking at our Moorgate Building in the heart of The City, Dr Ion Jinga said: “British universities are among the very best in the world, so it’s understandable that they attract many Romanians to come and study with them.”
+Speaking at the Faculty of Business and Law’s Moorgate Building in the heart of The City, Dr Ion Jinga said: “British universities are among the very best in the world, so it’s understandable that they attract many Romanians to come and study with them.”